suasuasuasuasua/resume-template/README.md

 `texlive` is notoriously difficult to set up properly between choosing the distribution, the package scheme, and even finding the proper word processing program.
-If you're like most people, you'll just end up using something like [overleaf](https://www.overleaf.com) because it just works out of the box.
-Fair enough, I have to give them credit because the web interface is pretty, your files can be accessed anywhere (with an internet connection), and there is built-in LSP support in the web editor.
-However, my problem with overleaf is the fact that it only works online and forces you to upgrade to a premium plan for what I consider basic features.
+If you're like most people, you'll just end up using something like [overleaf](https://www.overleaf.com) or Microsoft Word because it just works out of the box.
+Fair enough, I have to give Overleaf credit because the web interface is pretty, yourfiles can be accessed anywhere (with an internet connection), and there isbuilt-in LSP support in the web editor.
+However, my problem with overleaf is thefact that it only works online and forces you to upgrade to a premium plan for what I consider basic features.

 In this vein, I am using [`devenv`](https://devenv.sh) to write my resumes for four reasons: 1) I want version control through `git` so that I can track